confluentinc/cp-ansible/VARIABLES.md

 ### secrets_protection_enabled

-Boolean to enable secrets protection on all components except Zookeeper and Rest Proxy
+Boolean to enable secrets protection on all components except Zookeeper

 Default:  false